-The following chart shows actual performance in fiscal 2015 (as adjusted for purposes of determining compensation) with respect to each of these measures relative to prior year performance and the ranges established at the beginning of the fiscal year and the resulting performance factor used in calculating the aggregate financial performance goal multiple.
+The following chart shows actual performance in fiscal 2016 with respect to each of these measures relative to prior year performance and the ranges established at the beginning of the fiscal year and the resulting performance factor used in calculating the aggregate financial performance goal multiple.
 (Dollars in millions except per share amounts.)